pnsaevik/effluent/docs/source/config/ambient.rst

     Mass density of ambient water masses.
     There should be one array for each :confval:`ambient.time` value.
 Each array should have the same number of elements as :confval:`ambient.depth`.
+    Alternatively: Supply both :confval:`ambient.temp` and
+    :confval:`ambient.salt`, in which case the density is computed using the UNESCO seawater equation of state |jackett1995|_.

+|

+.. confval:: ambient.salt

+    :type: array of arrays
+    :units: psu

+    Salinity of ambient water masses.
+    There should be one array for each :confval:`ambient.time` value.
+Each array should have the same number of elements as :confval:`ambient.depth`.
+    Either supply both :confval:`ambient.temp` and :confval:`ambient.salt`,
+    or provide values for :confval:`ambient.dens`.

+|

+.. confval:: ambient.temp

+    :type: array of arrays
+    :units: degrees Celcius

+    Temperature of ambient water masses.
+    There should be one array for each :confval:`ambient.time` value.
+Each array should have the same number of elements as :confval:`ambient.depth`.
+    Either supply both :confval:`ambient.temp` and :confval:`ambient.salt`,
+    or provide values for :confval:`ambient.dens`.

 |